Pets in Dubai

 Dog Kennels, Cattery, Dog and Cat Boarding

-Book well in advance (3-4 months) to be sure of a place over Christmas/New
+Book well in advance (3-4 months at least) to be sure of a place over Christmas, New Year, and the summer months (June, July, August).

 - Animal Care Centre Sharjah kennels and cattery, pick up and delivery service available, see above under Sharjah vets for contact details.